caroocortes/wikidata-edit-history/README.md

 When running the parsers, the table schemas are automatically created.

 ### Structure of the repo
+- *data*: contains auxiliary datasets to populate the DB
 - *scripts*: contains classes DumpParser and PageParser which parse Wikidata's XML files.
 - *download*: containts script to download XML files + list of links of XML files.
-- *notebooks*: contains notebooks for data exploration
 - *test*: contains 2 xml test files + script for testing the parser.
+Also contains examples of revision texts

 ### Download wikidata dumps